CIS565-Fall-2014/Project3-Pathtracer/README.md

 - Sphere surface point sampling
 - Stream compaction optimization

-Extra:
+####Extra:
-* Texture mapping
+- Texture mapping
-* Bump mapping
+- Bump mapping
-* Depth of field
+- Depth of field
-* Refraction, i.e. glass
+- Refraction, i.e. glass
-* OBJ Mesh loading and rendering
+- OBJ Mesh loading and rendering
-* Interactive camera
+- Interactive camera
-* Motion blur
+- Motion blur
-* Anti-Alisasing
+- Anti-Alisasing

-The 'extra features' list is not comprehensive.
-If you have a particular feature you would like to implement (e.g. acceleration structures, etc.) please contact us first!
+####1.Texture mapping
+I add texture map for cube and sphere and the
 For each 'extra feature' you must provide the following analysis :
 * overview write up of the feature
 * performance impact of the feature